An Introduction to the Devotion to the Sacred Heart of Jesus

 Devotion to the Sacred Heart of Jesus, as we know it today, came about through the visions and experiences of the Most Sacred Heart of Jesus, given to St. Margaret Mary Alacoque in France during the Seventeenth Century.

-For it was these experiences, which brought the Devotion to the public sphere – spreading them to the Church universal.
+For it was these experiences, which brought the Devotion to the public sphere—spreading them to the Church Universal.
 Whilst St. Margaret Mary received many such visions, there are three which are particularly associated with the development and practice of the Devotions.

 These revelations, particularly connected to the practice of these Devotions, are referred to as the Three Great Apparitions.
-They took place in the chapel of the Visitation convent at Paray-le-Monial, France between 1673 and 1675.

 But before we turn to St. Margaret Mary and these Great Apparitions, let us glance briefly at the development of the Devotion to the Sacred Heart of Jesus over the centuries, prior to its becoming a public practice.

-It is seen by the Church that Devotion to the Sacred Heart of Jesus, began at the Last Supper, at the instigation of the Eucharist itself.
 As Our Lord sat at the Paschal table, before pronouncing those sacred words that would become so core to our entire Faith (in fact, the very heart of the Church Herself) His Beloved Disciple, Saint John the Evangelist, lay his head upon the breast of Our Lord.
 He laid his head upon the Heart of Jesus Christ and remained there in repose.

-It is in imitation of this repose, that Devotion to the Sacred Heart of Jesus began.
-It then continued to develop, with an emphasis from the early Church Fathers, on the entering into the sacred wound in Christ’s side – the wound, created by the piercing of the soldier’s lance, whilst He hung on the cross.
-Cor Jesus, lancea perforatum, Miserere nobis (Heart of Jesus, pierced by a lance, have mercy on us), as the Litany of the Sacred Heart says.
+It is in imitation of this repose that Devotion to the Sacred Heart of Jesus began.
+It then continued to develop, with an emphasis from the early Church Fathers, on the entering into the sacred wound in Christ’s side—the wound, created by the piercing of the soldier’s lance, whilst He hung on the cross.

 For it was from this Sacred Wound that Blood and Water flowed – His Blood and Water – which was seen by the early Fathers, as the birth of the Church Herself.
-As the early theologian Tertullian stated:

 By the wound in the side of Christ was formed the Church, the true Mother of all the living.

-sacred-heart-jesusBut whilst the early saints focussed their devotion to this Heart as the place of repose – as the Sacred Wound into which one could enter and rest – when we come to the visions and experiences of St. Margaret Mary Alocoque, we find a new dimension emerges.
+But whilst the early saints focussed their devotion to this Heart as the place of repose—as the Sacred Wound into which one could enter and rest—when we come to the visions and experiences of St. Margaret Mary Alocoque, we find a new dimension emerges.

-For in these Apparitions, we meet a very personal Jesus – who is deeply distressed at our having neglected Him.
+For in these Apparitions, we meet a very personal Jesus—who is deeply distressed at our having neglected Him.

 Sacred Heart of Jesus